BepInEx/BepInEx.MultiFolderLoader/README.md

    [MultiFolderLoader]
    baseDir = <FULL PATH TO THE MODS FOLDER>
    disabledModsListPath = <OPTIONAL FULL PATH TO MODS IGNORE FILE>
+   enabledModsListPath = <OPTIONAL FULL PATH TO MODS IGNORE FILE>
    ```

    where you specify the full path to the folder that will work as mod base.
    *Optionally*, add a path to a file that lists folders to exclude.
+   *Alternatively*, add a path to a file that lists folder to include instead.
 4. Run the game

 ## Mod folder layout